DennisNKamau/ServiceMart/README.md

 cd ../backend
 flask run

-Usage
+USAGE
-Sign up as a service provider or client.
+1. Sign up as a service provider or client.
-Create a profile to showcase your skills or services.
+2. Create a profile to showcase your skills or services.
-Browse through available services or providers.
+3. Browse through available services or providers.
-Connect, negotiate, and complete transactions securely through the platform.
+4. Connect, negotiate, and complete transactions securely through the platform.

-Contributing
+CONTRIBUTING
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 License